 Did You Get the VA Rating You Deserve?

-If the VA denies your plantar fasciitis claim or assigns a lower-than-expected disability rating, the next step is to file an appeal
+Military service often involves prolonged periods on foot, marching on rough terrain or carrying heavy loads, leading to plantar fasciitis and other foot conditions like pes planus (flat feet) and hallux valgus (bunion).
+If the VA doesn’t recognize this and denies your claim or assigns a lower-than-expected disability rating, the next step is to file an appeal

 The VA will include information on how to appeal in its decision letter.
 To strengthen your case, you may need to: